Some of the best arranged by instrument or voice

 -

-Dave Panting (ex-Figgy Duff, ex-Rawlins Cross, now of
+Dave Panting (ex-Figgy Duff, Rawlins Cross, Irish Descendants,

 has more Newfoundland sound than some others.
 Also